fredericschmidt/fredericschmidt.github.io/_pages/cv.md

 Service and leadership
 ======
-* Currently signed in to 43 different slack teams
+* Currently scientific head of the Planetary Surface Pole (CNES/CNRS-INSU)